Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 Action Knot is used with default Knot.x settings while both GET and POST client request processing.
 It transforms a form template to Knot.x agnostic one for GET requests.
 When client submits the form Action Knot calls configured [[Adapter|Adapter]] and based on its response redirect the client to a successful / error / next step page.
-It is worth to mention that Action Knot does not support current step validation.
-That functionality may be achieved by implementing a custom step authorization [[Knot|Knot]].

 Let's describe Action Knot behaviour with following example.